-Olympic Scandal Hits Michigan State University; DeVos Calls Students 'Unprepared'
+Olympic Scandal Hits Michigan State University; Senate Looks To Colleges' Future

 On Friday, the university's athletic director, Mark Hollis, also stepped down.
 "I am not running away from anything," Hollis wrote, announcing his retirement.
 "I am running toward something.
 Comfort, compassion and understanding for the survivors and our community; togetherness, time and love for my family."

-The departures come amid a flurry of civil lawsuits and as state lawmakers, the NCAA, and Michigan's attorney general look into MSU's handling of the case.
+The departures come amid a flurry of civil lawsuits and as state lawmakers, the NCAA and Michigan's attorney general look into MSU's handling of the case.

 College must come closer to workforce demands, say senators and DeVos